-The World Bank Group works to promote financial stability and to develop diversified, efficient and inclusive financial systems, at the global and country-level.
+The World Bank Group works to promote financial stability and to develop diversified, efficient and inclusive financial systems, globally and within countries.

 Our assistance combines finance, knowledge, advisory and convening services, tailored to each country’s needs.